-- Evidence documents that clinical educators have the opportunity to receive feedback on their experiences. - Evidence documents that the EPP and its P-12 partners participate in the design and delivery of training for clinical educators. - Evidence documents that clinical educators have the opportunity to receive feedback on their experiences. - Evidence documents that the EPP and its P-12 partners participate in the selection of and training for clinical educators.

-• Evidence that most compellingly demonstrates the EPP's case, including what was learned from the evidence and what conclusions and interpretations have been made.
+- Evidence documents that clinical educators have the opportunity to receive feedback on their experiences. - Evidence documents that the EPP and its P-12 partners participate in the selection of, design and training for clinical educators. - Evidence that most compellingly demonstrates the EPP's case, including what was learned from the evidence and what conclusions and interpretations have been made.

-- Memorandum of Understanding (MOU). - Process documents and training materials for clinical educators. - Professional development for clinical educators. - Feedback tools for clinical educators. - Job descriptions and expectations for clinical educators. - Meeting decisions/active discussions for partnership. - Evidence that training and coaching of clinical educators is available in person and/or online. - Provider conducts surveys of clinical educators and candidates on the quality of and consistency among clinical educators. - Provider shares performance evaluations of supervisors, instructors, and mentors. - Provider documents its criteria for selection of clinical educators.
+- Memorandum of Understanding (MOU). - Process documents and training materials for clinical educators. - Professional development for clinical educators. - Feedback tools for clinical educators. - Job descriptions and expectations for clinical educators. - Meeting decisions/active discussions for partnership. - Evidence that training and coaching of clinical educators is available in person and/or online. - Provider conducts surveys of clinical educators and candidates on the quality of and consistency among clinical educators. - Provider documents its criteria for selection of clinical educators.